Roman Catholic Trusts Corporation for the Diocese of Melbourne

-The redevelopment project at Mannix College included 5 different work areas:
+The redevelopment of Mannix College included 5 stages of work.

-Chapel & Academic Centre: This project comprised the construction of a three storey 26 unit student accommodation building interlinked with a ground floor library and Chapel building.
+Student Accommodation, Academic Centre and Chapel: This stage comprised of the construction of a three-storey, 26-unit student accommodation building, interlinked with a ground floor library and Chapel building.
 The buildings consisted of concrete, concrete pre-cast and steel framed structure with vitrapanel, longline and rheinzink cladding, including a lift serving each floor.
-The construction of the chapel was particularly challenging as it included curved steel and associated facade works.
+The construction of the chapel was particularly challenging as it included curved steel, polished plaster and complicated facade works.

-Staff Accommodation: this included the demolition of an old building and construction of a new two level building in the same location, the finishes on the building included blockwork and acrylic render.
+Staff Accommodation: This included the demolition of the existing building and construction of a new two-level building in the same location.
+The finishes on the building included blockwork and acrylic render.

-Common Rooms and Covered Walkways: This element of the project included a new three storey common building and enclosed glazed walkway.
-The building is steel framed and finished with vitrapanel and extensive thermally broken glazing.
+Common Rooms and Covered Walkways: This stage included a new three-storey common building with an enclosed glazed walkway.
+The steel framed building was finished with vitrapanel and extensive thermally broken glazing.

-Refurbishment of existing areas: This included a soft refurbishment of 256 existing student dorm rooms, the administration area, gym, laundry and dining area including new doors, painting, floors and sundry metalwork.
+Refurbishment of Existing Areas: This stage included a soft refurbishment of 256 existing student dorm rooms, administration area, gym, laundry and dining area; including new doors, painting, floors and sundry metalwork.

 Landscaping and External Works: This included new services infrastructure, asphalt surfaces, kerbing, concrete pavements, granite paving, bluestone paving, gravel, fencing, street furniture, soft landscaping surfaces and planting.

 All stages were completed within a fully operational college which required extensive planning and co-operation with the Mannix College Management.